kevinknpham/CommCommCorgis/README.md

 - `name`: name of character
 - optional field `room`: room to start in
 - server will respond with a JSON formatted String with the `action` of 'login_result' and a field `status` that will be 'success' or 'failure'.
 If it failed a `reason` field will also be included.
-If it succeeded, a `roomInfo` field will be included with a value of an object containing the `name`, `backgroundUrl`, `width`, and `height` info for the room to help with client side rendering.
+If it succeeded, a `roomInfo` field will be included with a value of an object containing the `name`, `doors`, `backgroundUrl`, `width`, and `height` info for the room to help with client side rendering. `doors` is an array of key-value pairs, each represented as an array of length 2 itself.
+Each key is a length 2 array representing a point and each value is the name of corresponding room.

 if `action` is change_attribute